Wellbeing and Mental Health

 If you have any questions or have a great idea for a session, group or network, please get in touch by emailing studentservices@chester.ac.uk.

-To support with these needs, we have a 24/7 Student Assistance Programme (SAP) which you can access 365 days of the year.
-You can call our dedicated helpline on 0800 028 3766 at any time to access emotional support and practical guidance.
+To help meet these needs, we offer a 24/7 Student Assistance Programme (SAP), available 365 days of the year.
+You can call the dedicated helpline on 0800 028 3766 at any time for emotional support and practical guidance.

-Through this service, you can speak with legal advisors and medical professionals.
-If English isn’t your first language, SAP also provides a language line that connects you to an interpreter so you can chat in your preferred language.
+Through SAP, you can also speak with legal advisers and medical professionals.
+If English isn’t your first language, a language line is available to connect you with an interpreter so you can talk in the language that feels most comfortable.

-You can access up to six video or telephone-based counselling sessions per issue, per academic year with a qualified therapist from a diverse team.
-Current students can read more about our Student Assistance Programme here.
+Students can access up to six counselling sessions per issue, per academic year with a qualified therapist from a diverse team.
+Current students can find more details about the Student Assistance Programme through the link provided here.

 • Wellbeing trackers